Project proposed by the management of Nantes Métropole’s Nature et Jardins office.

-This exhibition, presented in three parts since 2020, is completed this summer with three new creations, two of which come from the garden …
+This exhibition, presented in three parts since 2020, is completed during 22 summer with three new creations, two of which come out of the garden …

 Born in Nantes, Jean Jullien has already left quite a mark on his hometown.
 He is known for his beloved posters portraying some of the city’s best-known sites, and for his work Le Nid (“The Nest”) which was perched on the top floor of Tour Bretagne – an emblem for Nantes as a travel destination from 2012 to 2020 (the tower is currently closed for renovation).
 Greatly inspired by pop culture – both from his childhood and from today – Julien has created a fanciful and sensory universe through his exhibitions, books, and ad campaigns for which he is commissioned both at home and throughout the world.

 5 Rue Ecorchard, 44000 Nantes

 How to get there?